MFors/project-euler-helper/README.md

 #### Trees: Trie
-Currently supports add, contains, containsPrefix. *contains* returns true if the argument has been inserted into the trie, *containsPrefix* returns true if the argument is a substring to any inserted string.
+Currently supports add, contains, containsPrefix. *contains* returns true if the argument has been inserted into the trie, *containsPrefix* returns true if the argument is a substring of any inserted string.
 By definition any string is a substring of itself.
 Example use below.

 ```c++
 // Default init (empty)